Lramseyer/vaporview/CONTRIBUTING.md

 3. It needs to follow suit with the VScode design language where posible
 4. It needs look and feel familiar to both VScode and other waveform viewers (like Surfer, GTKwave, or Verdi)

-for pretty much everything, I used the same colors and fonts as per the VScode theme so that it adapts to changing color themes.
+For pretty much everything, I used the same colors and fonts as per the VScode theme so that it adapts to changing color themes.
 Since some themes have colors for things that other themes don't (like high contrast themes) it was actually surprisingly difficult to find the right color for everything.
 Annoyingly enough, the color thme token colors are not defined in the CSS, and I wasn't able to find out how to grab them.
 I know how to use an `onDIdChangeActiveColorTheme()` event, but not how to actually get the token colors.
 If anyone knows how to get them, let me know!
 I wanted to use the numerical value color (that pastel green on the default theme) as the color of the waveforms.
 It looks good, but I want it to follow the color theme (which it doesn't quite do.)

 ## How it all gets rendered